-Control dependence between statements can also lead to dependence between events as demonstrated by another example in Figure 4, where event $E3_1$ depends on event $E2_1$ as the result of $30_1$ control depending on $21_1$ and $21_1$ data depending on $20_1$ .
-The dependence between $E2_1$ and $E3_1$ belongs to control dependence as the execution of $E3_1$ is due to the result of $E2_1$ .
+Control dependence between statements can also lead to dependence between events as demonstrated by another example in Figure 4, where event $E3_1$ depends on event $E2_1$ as the result of 30_1 control depending on 21_1 and 21_1 data depending on 20_1 .
+The dependence between $E2_1$ and $E3_1$ belongs to control dependence as the execution of $E3_1$ is due to the result of $E2_1$.
 However, in EDGs we do not distinguish data dependence and control dependence dependence edges.

-Precisely constructing an EDG requires accurately tracing each data/control/potential dependence.
-According to our experience, exactly tracing each data/control dependence on the fly triggers a slow down of up to two orders of magnitude.
+Precisely constructing the EDG requires accurately tracing each data/control/potential dependence.
+According to our experience, exactly tracing each data/control dependence on the fly triggers the slow down of up to two orders of magnitude.
 Potential dependence is even more expensive to trace hence it is usually implemented as a post-mortem analysis.
-Thus, building a precise EDG is a luxury that becomes worthy only when the cost can be amortized by a large number of replays.
-Otherwise, programmers would prefer to replay the entire log, which is equivalent to doubling the execution time, rather than endure the two orders of magnitude slow down in the first place and attain speed up in replays later on.
+Thus, building precise EDG is a lux-ury that becomes worthy only when the cost can be amortized by a large number of replays.
+Otherwise, programmers would rather replay the entire log, which is equivalent to doubling the execution time, than endure the two orders of magnitude slow down in the first place and attain speed up in just a few replays later on.
 To address this issue, we have to be conservative by constructing an approximate EDG, in which one event depends on the other if and only if they are related by a static dependence path.
-In other words, we only demand a static dependence graph, instead of a dynamic one, together with the event log to build an approximate EDG.
-The only runtime overhead is caused by event logging, which is significantly lower than tracing each dependence.
-Because dependences between events are usually simpler than dependences between normal statements, which can be highly complicated due to pointer aliasing, being conservative in EDG construction introduces much less imprecision compared to being conservative in building DDG.
+In other words, we only demand a static dependence graph, instead of a dynamic one, together with the event log to build the approximate EDG.
+The only runtime overhead we pay is for event logging, which is significantly cheaper than tracing each dependence.
+Because the dependences between events are usually much simpler than the dependences between normal statements, which can be highly complicated due to pointer aliasing, being conservative in EDG construction introduces much less imprecision compared to being conservative in building DDG.